The Hangover Story Analysis: Plot Summary & Character Arcs

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 When three friends finally come to after a raucous night of bachelor-party revelry, they find a baby in the closet and a tiger in the bathroom.
 But they can't seem to locate their best friend, Doug – who's supposed to be tying the knot.
 Launching a frantic search for Doug, the trio perseveres through a nasty hangover to try to make it to the church on time.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure